Improx/ModifiedValues/README.md

 If a modifier is in a ModifierGroup, it doesn't necessarily mean that it is attached to anything.
 ModifierGroup is just a collection with the ability to do the same thing for multiple modifiers at once.
 You can call `modGroup.SetActive()` or `modGroup.SetInactive()` to toggle the Active status of all modifieres, `modGroup.Attach(modValue)` and `modGroup.Detach(modValue)`, and so on.
 You add and remove modifiers from a group with the `+=` and `-=` operators.

-## ![][HeaderDecorator] Operation Types ![][HeaderDecorator]
+## ![][HeaderDecorator] Modifier Operations ![][HeaderDecorator]

-TODO
-Setting the operation to a new function sets the modifiedvalue to dirty.
-CUSTOM OPERATIONS make sure pure function, IF EXTERNAL DEPENDENCIES, SET TO UPDATEEVERYTIME in constructor or later
+As some of the previous sections already showed, in addition to the readily provided operations such as `Add` and `Mul`, you can make your modifiers use any custom operations.
 You can update the operation after the modifier has been created, in which case the modifiedvalues it is attached to become dirty.
 In that case it is not enought to store the modifier in a `Modifier` type reference, but it needs to be stored in a more specific generically typed `Modifier<Type>` reference, where Type is the same type as what the ModifiedValue wraps.
-This is because the operation of a modifier needs to know the type it is dealing with.
+This is because the operation of a modifier needs to know the type it is dealing with:

 ```C#
 //Modifier that squares the value